Singing Christmas Tree comes to Klamath Falls - KOBI-TV NBC5 / KOTI-TV NBC2

 Klamath Falls, Ore. – A former Miss America is bringing a holiday tradition from Portland to the Klamath Basin.

-“The Singing Christmas Tree concept is based off of a choir, a choir concept.”
-Explains Harman Ebner.
+“The Singing Christmas Tree concept is based off of a choir, a choir concept,” Harman Ebner explained.
 “And that is to fill a tree structure with singers.”

 Student and choir member Sierra Niehus says the performance may help get you in the mood for Christmas.
 “Yes!
 Definitely – that’s part of the story line, actually.”